 As we’ve all experienced, sales essentially boils down to two things:

 And those two things often go hand-in-hand.
-While we (or our team) are racing to hit quota against that clock, though, we can save time and maximize our numbers by investing in the right processes, activities, and skills.
+While we (or our team) are racing to hit quota against that clock.
+But we can save time and maximize our numbers by investing in the right processes, activities, and skills.

 Truth is, sales is changing -- quickly.
-As the sales conversations grows even more buyer-focused, sales reps have begun developing his or her own hack, own technique, own process.
+As sales conversations grow even more buyer-focused, sales reps have begun developing their own hacks, techniques, and processes for prospecting.